-Though I do use machine embroidery, mostly for practical reasons, to stitch background layers together or to work on outlines, it is hand stitching I love the most.
-Feeling the fabric and thread as I stitch connects me with my work more than any other process.
-I find, no matter how much I experiment, my work always ends up being a book.
+I love illustration, but it is hand stitching I love the most.
+Feeling the fabric and thread between my fingers as I stitch connects me with my work more than any other process.
+I find, no matter how much I experiment, my work usually ends up being a book or a journal.

-I work to commission, creating books tailored to my client's individual needs.
-I also exhibit regularly and I have taken part in the South East Open Studios annual event.
-I make guest appearances at various shows in England throughout the year.
-Most recently I have worked with my husband Jim to produce a 61 panel exhibition about life in the First World War in the villages of Charing and Charing Heath in Kent, England.
-This event organised by the Charing and District Local History Society, was sponsored by the UK National Lottery and a number of local authorities and will be on display until 2018.
+In 2014 I worked with my husband Jim Wire (when his eyesight was failing) to produce a 61 panel exhibition about life in the First World War in the villages of Charing and Charing Heath in Kent, UK.
+This exhibition, organised by the Charing and District Local History Society and was sponsored by the UK National Lottery Fund and a number of local authorities.

 PUBLICATIONS AND ARTICLES

 I have published two books “Page After Page”, originally published in October 2009 (reprinted 2015).
 “Under The Cover”, my second book, was published in August 2012.
 There are a few copies still available.

 In 2018, I illustrated a book called “Charing in the First World War” under my married name of Frances Wire.
 It was designed and produced by my husband Jim (while he could still see).
 The book, based on the 2014 exhibition of the same name (see above), was produced in association with the Charing and District Local History Society.
 There are a few copies of this book still available.

 My work has been published in a number of textile magazines: "Cloth Paper Scissors", "Workbox", etc. as well as “Landscape” magazine and numerous online features.